 The exhibition itinerary, which presents over 60 masterpieces by the Livorno artist, including large-format canvases, precious tablets and a selection of etchings, is divided into nine sections and covers a wide chronological period that from 1854 to 1894, from the Macchiaioli experimentation and from capital works of the sixties and seventies to the canvases of the mature age, which reveal his acute and innovative gaze, capable of opening up to the imminent twentieth century.

-The curators of the project, Virginia Bertone (Chief Conservator of the GAM) and Silvestra Bietoletti (Art historian, specialist in nineteenth-century Tuscan painting), flanked by the Scientific Committee composed of Cristina Acidini, Giuliano Matteucci and Fernando Mazzocca, have conceived an articulated exhibition project where, according to a chronological and thematic arrangement, the works of the master whose artistic history was able to meet, already during the nineteenth century, also the taste of the Turinese, as evidenced by the presence of Fattori at the exhibitions set up in the city - both at the annual events of the Turin Fine Arts Promoting Society and at the National Exhibitions - from the spring of 1863 until 1902.
+The curators of the project, Virginia Bertone (Chief Conservator of the GAM) and Silvestra Bietoletti (Art historian, specialist in nineteenth-century Tuscan painting), flanked by the Scientific Committee composed of Cristina Acidini, Giuliano Matteucci and Fernando Mazzocca, have conceived an articulated exhibition project where, according to a chronological and thematic arrangement, the works of the master whose artistic history was able to meet, already during the nineteenth century, also the taste of the Turinese, as evidenced by the presence of Fattori at the exhibitions set up in the city - both at the annual events of the Turin Promoting Society of Fine Arts and at the National Exhibitions - from the spring of 1863 until 1902.